What is Net Promoter Score (NPS) and How to Use It to Drive ROI

 NPS vs CES vs CSAT

-NPS is a widely used metric (or, you can say, a tool for analyzing customer feedback), it’s not the only one.
+NPS is a widely used metric (or, you can say, a tool for analyzing customer feedback), but it’s not the only one.

 There’s also Customer Effort Score (CES), which focuses on the effort customers exert in interactions with a brand.